Franz Boas: Post-graduate studies

 But Boas worked more closely with Bastian, who was noted for his antipathy to environmental determinism.
 Instead, he argued for the "psychic unity of mankind", a belief that all humans had the same intellectual capacity, and that all cultures were based on the same basic mental principles.
 Variations in custom and belief, he argued, were the products of historical accidents.
 This view resonated with Boas's experiences on Baffin Island and drew him towards anthropology.

 While at the Royal Ethnological Museum Boas became interested in the Native Americans in the Pacific Northwest, and after defending his habilitation thesis, he left for a three-month trip to British Columbia via New York.
 In January 1887, he was offered a job as assistant editor of the journal Science.
 Alienated by growing antisemitism and nationalism as well as the very limited academic opportunities for a geographer in Germany, Boas decided to stay in the United States.
 Possibly he received additional motivation for this decision from his romance with Marie Krackowizer, whom he married in the same year.
 With a family underway and under financial stress, Boas also resorted to pilfering bones and skulls from native burial sites to sell to museums.

-Aside from his editorial work at Science, Boas secured an appointment as docent in anthropology at Clark University, in 1888.
-Boas was concerned about university president G. Stanley Hall's interference in his research, yet in 1889 he was appointed as the head of a newly created department of anthropology at Clark University.
-In the early 1890s, he went on a series of expeditions which were referred to as the Morris K. Jesup Expedition.
+Aside from his editorial work at Science, in 1888 Boas secured an appointment as docent in anthropology at Clark University in Massachusetts.
+Boas was concerned about university president G. Stanley Hall's interference in his research, yet in 1889 he was appointed as the head of a newly created department of anthropology at the university.
+In the early 1890s, Boas went on a series of expeditions which were referred to as the Morris K. Jesup Expedition.
 The primary goal of these expeditions was to illuminate Asiatic-American relations.
-In 1892 Boas, along with another member of the Clark faculty, resigned in protest of the alleged infringement by Hall on academic freedom.
+In 1892 Boas, along with another member of the Clark faculty, resigned in protest of the alleged infringement on academic freedom by Hall.